Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: B-splines and discrete B-splines

 (and the same for the unnormalized versions).
 This should not be a surprise, as discrete splines are themselves exactly splines for degrees $k=0$ and $k=1$.
 Back to a general degree $k \geq 0$, it is easy to show that

-Curiously, $V^k(\cdot; z_{1:(k+2)})$ is no longer positive on all of $(z_1,z_{k+2})$: for $k \geq 2$, it has a negative ``ripple'' close to the leftmost knot $z_1$.
-When the knots are closer together (separated by fewer design points) this is more pronounced, see Figure \ref{fig:bs}.
+Curiously, $V^k(\cdot; z_{1:(k+2)})$ is no longer positive on the whole interval $(z_1,z_{k+2})$: for $k \geq 2$, it has a negative ``ripple'' close to the leftmost knot $z_1$.
+This is more pronounced when the knots are closer together (separated by fewer design points), see Figure \ref{fig:bs}.

 \paragraph{Discrete B-spline basis.}